AdaCore/gnatstudio/docs/programmers_guide/debugging.rst

 ========

-When debugging with `gdb`, it is recommended that you always specify the flag `--sync` to gps.
-This forces any gtk+ application, and in particular GPS, to process X11 events synchronously, and therefore makes it easier to debug possible problems.
+When debugging with `gdb`, it is recommended that you always specify the flag `--sync` to gnatstudio.
+This forces any gtk+ application, and in particular GNAT Studio, to process X11 events synchronously, and therefore makes it easier to debug possible problems.